Our culture (as Americans) tends to shove all kinds of “standards” down our throats.

 - Standards of Beauty: Mostly European :o(

-- Relationship Standards: You are not complete unless you are in a relationship – and you better be straight.
+- Relationship Standards: You are not complete unless you are in a relationship, and the relationship must be “normal” (certainly no same-sex, trans, poly, or huge age gap if you are in one – lest you be considered “less than.”)

 - Standards of Thinking: Choose your political side & stay on that side of the fence.
-God forbid you were raped in Texas, got pregnant by your rapist, and want an abortion. (wtf??)
+God forbid you were raped, impregnated by your rapist, and want an abortion. (wtf??)

-- Spiritual Standards: Pray to God or Jesus ‘cuz there is no one else…
+- Spiritual Standards: Pray to God or Jesus ’cause there is no one else…

 …Or is there?